How to win at Solitaire

 2. Revealing by moving a tableau card to a foundation comes next.

-That means making that foundation overly filled (otherwise you would already have moved the card in 1.)
+That means making that foundation overly filled, unbalanced compared to the others (otherwise you would already have moved the card in 1.)
 But it’s now worth it.

 Make room for a King (free a tableau pile)